potofpie/debate-map/README.md

 # debate-map
-A tool to help track conversation about philosophy, polatics and religion.
+A tool to help track conversations about philosophy, politics and religion.